Swrve/rate-limited-logger/README.md

 All versions are minimum versions -- later versions should also work fine.

-- Java 1.6
+- Java 8
 - SLF4J API 1.7.7
 - Findbugs Annotations 1.0.0
 - Findbugs JSR-305 Annotations 2.0.2

+version 1.1.0 of RateLimitedLogger supports Java 7, but requires Guava 15.0 and Joda-Time 2.3 in addition to the above.

 ## License

-(c) Copyright 2014-2015 Swrve Mobile Inc or its licensors.
+(c) Copyright 2014-2018 Swrve Mobile Inc or its licensors.
 Distributed under version 2.0 of the Apache License, see "LICENSE".